This article is brought to you by Aura.

 • Use the password creation features.
 The best password managers help you generate and store strong, unique passwords for all of your accounts.
 You can create virtually impenetrable passwords instantly and never have to worry about remembering them.

-🛡️ Get all-in-one digital safety (including a password manager) — for free.
+🛡️ Protect yourself with all-in-one digital safety (including a password manager).
 Aura’s award-winning platform combines a secure password manager with antivirus software, a virtual private network (VPN), identity and credit protection, and more.
-Try Aura for free.
+Plans start at just $1.99/month.

 How to check for compromised passwords on iPhones and iPads